top of page

 Projects

-1. Forestry roads and freshwater habitat connectivity for fish
+2. Forestry road crossings and freshwater habitat

 Culvert survey in Napu'saqnuk (St. Mary's River) in October 2022